Fullers ferry service reaches 'peak failure': 'They're operating like a bunch of cowboys'

 The Fullers Ferry service is said to have reached "peak failure" this morning after hundreds of commuters were left stranded in Devonport.

-An mechanical issue with the main Devonport vessel Kea meant early-morning services were cancelled, leaving hundreds of people queuing for the next ferry - with the large volume of people subsequently causing a knock-on effect for subsequent trips.
+A mechanical issue with the main Devonport vessel Kea meant early-morning services were cancelled, leaving hundreds of people queuing for the next ferry - with the large volume of people subsequently causing a knock-on effect for subsequent trips.

 This was just one of several cancellations to the Devonport service this week.